 Each language course has its own dedicated forum, which is further divided into sub-forums for grammar questions, vocabulary discussions, and cultural topics.
 This organization makes it easy to find relevant conversations or start new ones.

-These discussions provide valuable context that goes beyond what's covered in the standard lessons.
+These discussions, such interactive exercises, provide valuable context that goes beyond what's covered in the standard lessons.

 I also appreciate the sense of community fostered in these forums.
 Learners at various levels interact, sharing tips, encouragement, and even organizing language exchange partnerships.
 In the French forum, I connected with a fellow learner for weekly conversation practice, which has been invaluable for improving my speaking skills.